 Anthropology News is scholarly and journalistic in style.
 We aim for magazine style feature writing rather than conventional academic prose.
 We publish pieces with a strong academic background and accessible style that will appeal to a broad readership.
 Your writing should be appealing and accessible to a diverse anthropology audience, students, and general readers.
 Write in your own voice, in active English that pulls readers along.

 A Few Suggestions on Structure

 - Limit the key points you wish to make to three or four; readers will be more likely to absorb and remember your piece if you help them to focus.

 - Avoid as much jargon as possible and keep in mind that most of your readers will not be familiar with your specialty and its particular terms.
 If jargon in unavoidable, please be sure to define your terms.

 - Intro.
 The first paragraph or two should draw the reader in, providing context for the story and a clear sense of your main point/s (without giving the whole argument away).
 What is the main point of your piece?
 What is it that you would like the reader to take away?
-Take care not to bury your lead several paragraphs in.
+Take care not to bury your lede several paragraphs in.
 Set the scene with a brief ethnographic vignette, a provocative opinion, a topical argument, and so on.

 - Feature concrete examples and ensure your points and examples clearly and effectively support your argument.

 - Tell a story, particularly if you are writing a feature article, to bring incidents and interlocutors to life.

 - Conclusion.
 Bring your main point home.
 Include a call to action if appropriate.